soulspace-org/overarch/doc/design.md

 A:

+Q: How can duplication reduced in views of specific instanciations of the model?
+   Use case:
+   Deployment view to different stages with replacement of the stage variable with the name of the stage or stage specific values (e.g. CIDR ranges, ...).
+   Merging of additional elements in the instantiation with elements in the template, e.g. local queues for testing in the dev stage, which are external in the prod stage.

+A: Parameterized views, view templates with variable replacement and element merging.

 Q: How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?